Uason-Chen/CTR-GCN/README.md

     @article{chen2021channel,
-    title={Channel-wise Topology Refinement Graph Convolution for Skeleton-Based Action Recognition}, author={Chen, Yuxin and Zhang, Ziqi and Yuan, Chunfeng and Li, Bing and Deng, Ying and Hu Weiming}, journal={Proceedings of the IEEE International Conference on Computer Vision (ICCV)}, year={2021}
+    title={Channel-wise Topology Refinement Graph Convolution for Skeleton-Based Action Recognition}, author={Chen, Yuxin and Zhang, Ziqi and Yuan, Chunfeng and Li, Bing and Deng, Ying and Hu, Weiming}, journal={Proceedings of the IEEE International Conference on Computer Vision (ICCV)}, year={2021}
     }